 - Integrated shock mount – this will come with an automatic shock absorber that will reduce the amount of vibration coming through your mic.

-- Great for gaming – if you want a microphone that you can use when you are streaming your games, then this is a great model.
+- Great for gaming – if you want a microphone that you can use when you are streaming your games (check out our favorite mics for streaming), then this is a great model.

 - Too clunky – again, some users have described this microphone as too clunky, which might impede how you use your mic.

 Next up we have the Rode Procatser, an amazing little microphone that you can be sure will give you everything that you need for a decent podcast recording.

 This microphone comes with an XLR connection, which will certainly help you to gain a secure and stable connection that will not cut out.